Skip to main content

 • OpenBalena is the open-source backend software that can manage fleets (groups) of devices.
 It can push new versions of images to devices, manage those devices (power management, resource management, environment variables, etc.)

-• BalenaCloud is (the company) Balena's SaaS product, which uses OpenBalena for their core part of the backend, like the device API, the image registry, etc. BalenaCloud uses part of openBalena for its backend services.
+• BalenaCloud is (the company) Balena's SaaS product, which uses OpenBalena for their core part of the backend, like the device API, the image registry, etc. BalenaCloud uses part of OpenBalena for its backend services.

 OpenRemote and BalenaOS